TetrusAO/Wixoss-TCG-Cockatrice-Plugin/README.md

 # Wixoss-TCG-Cockatrice-Plugin

+**AS OF the WXDi-P05 CURIOSITY DIVA UPDATE, YOU NO LONGER NEED TO FULLY REDOWNLOAD THIS PLUGIN TO UPDATE YOUR COCKATRICE PROGRAM.
+SCROLL DOWN TO THE SECTION NAMED "FOR UPDATES FROM WXDI-P05 ONWARD" FOR MORE INFO**

 Welcome, and thank you for downloading this package for Wixoss TCG.
 This download contains everything you need to add this game to your Cockatrice program, along with some extra files to help newer players ease themselves into this amazing game.

 **First, a disclaimer:**